roryprimrose/roryprimrose.github.io/_posts/2010-10-13-custom-workflow-activity-for-business-failure-evaluatione28093part-5.md

 }
 {% endhighlight %}

-The activity uses the CacheMetadata method to identify that it requires a BusinessFailureExtension<T> extension and provides the method to create one if it does not already exist.
+The activity uses the CacheMetadata method to identify that it requires a BusinessFailureExtension&lt;T&gt; extension and provides the method to create one if it does not already exist.
 This method also configures the activity to support child activities and variable definitions.

 The activity execution will resolve the extension instance before executing a child activity.
 It notifies the extension about the link between the scope and the child activity.
 The child activity can then use the extension to [add a failure][0] which the extension will [store on behalf of the scope][4].
 The activity then gets the failures for the scope from the extension when it has executed all child activities.
-It then throws a BusinessFailureException<T> if there are any failures reported.
+It then throws a BusinessFailureException&lt;T&gt; if there are any failures reported.

-On a side note, the next version of this activity will refactor this last step so that the extension manages the exception throwing process as it does for BusinessFailureEvaluator<T>.
-This will align the code with the Single Responsibility Pattern so that only the extension understands how to handle failures and how to throw the BusinessFailureException<T>.
+On a side note, the next version of this activity will refactor this last step so that the extension manages the exception throwing process as it does for BusinessFailureEvaluator&lt;T&gt;.
+This will align the code with the Single Responsibility Pattern so that only the extension understands how to handle failures and how to throw the BusinessFailureException&lt;T&gt;.

 This post has provided the implementation for handling multiple business failures in a set.
 The next post will provide the designer implementation for these two activities.